-Course Code: CET553 Course : Advanced Steel Structures
+Course Code: CET553 Course : Advanced Steel Structures L:4 Hr., P:0 Hrs., Per week Total Credits : 4

 - 1. The graduates will be able to recognize the design philosophy of steel structures and understand the concept of limit state design. - 2.
 The graduates will be able to understand the behaviour of steel structures, in particular to the various forms of failure for members and connections under tension, compression, bending and combined actions. - 3.
 The graduates will be able to apply the principles, procedures and current codal requirements to the analysis and design of advanced steel structures like chimney, storage vessels, industrial shed, crane and gantry girders, bridges, etc.